PeerPrep/peerprep/README.md

 If you face any issues / if you have non-standard installations or config for any service, please modify these files appropriately.

 - In the root folder, run `docker compose -f docker-compose.yml up -d`.
+If you run into any errors with starting up the executor service, be sure to update the git submodules as described above.

 - Application should be running at [http://localhost](http://localhost).